ortus-docs/testbox-docs/expectations/custom_matchers-expectations.md

 addMatchers( "model.util.MyMatchers" );
 ```

-You can also register a CFC instance
+You can also register a CFC instance:

 ```javascript
 addMatchers( new models.util.MyMatchers() );